StyingDev/Styings-Quran-Bot/README.md

 ## Usage
 ### Bot Commands

-   - B!read: Select and read verses from different chapters of the Quran.
+   - /read: Select and read verses from different chapters of the Quran.
-   - B!recite: Select and listen to audio recitations of Quranic chapters (Surahs).
+   - /recite: Select and listen to audio recitations of Quranic chapters (Surahs).
+   - /leave: Select and bot will promt the bot the leave the Voice chat.
+   - /pause: Select and pause the playing audio
+   - /resume select and resume the playing audio

 ### Selecting Chapters